Jessica Jones: The Pulse and Young Avengers

 Jones takes a leave from the detective business and joins the staff of the Daily Bugle newspaper as a superhero correspondent and consultant, becoming a main character of the comic book The Pulse and a contributor to the same-name fictional newspaper supplement within.
 A pregnant Jones is attacked by the Green Goblin after the Bugle reported that he was secretly industrialist Norman Osborn.
 In response, Cage retaliates, and Osborn is exposed as the Goblin upon his defeat and incarceration.

 Jones quits her job with the Bugle after publisher J. Jonah Jameson uses the paper to smear the New Avengers.
-Jones and Cage are living together when she gives birth to their child, whom they name Danielle after Luke's best friend, Danny Rand.
+Jones and Cage are living together when she gives birth to their child, whom they name Danielle after Cage's best friend, Danny Rand.
 Cage and Jones marry.

 Jones appears as a supporting character in Young Avengers until the series ended.
 She returns in Avengers: The Children's Crusade #6 in which she, Beast, and Hawkeye attempted to defuse the situation between the Avengers and X-Men who were fighting over who was to punish the Scarlet Witch.
 She helps fight Doctor Doom and is present when Stature and the Vision are killed.
-She is seen hugging Hulkling in the final panel when the team is declared full-fledged Avengers by Captain America.